Best homeowners insurance in Cleveland, OH for 2023

 Cleveland home insurance costs by deductible amount

 Your deductible is the amount you’re responsible for paying when you file a home insurance claim.
-In general, a higher deductible means lower yearly premiums, but there is a catch — your deductible must be paid with each and every accepted claim.
-If you, like some Cleveland residents, are at risk of theft or storm damage multiple times a year, it might be more expensive in the long run to pay a higher deductible.
+In general, a higher deductible means lower yearly premiums, but your deductible must be paid with each and every accepted claim.

 As seen in the table below, Cleveland residents can save around $200 on home insurance by choosing a $2,000 deductible over the $500 option.